jjberg83/jjberg83/README.md

 ### Hi there 👋 I´m Jørund Jenssen Berg.
 C# padawan.
-Love Unix and Mac.
+Loves Unix and Mac.
 Would love to master Vim plugin in VSCode.

 <!--